 We hope that this overview of Kyushu is useful for you to make plans for your visit.
-There are many places in Kyushu with poor public transportations.
-Rental car or guided tour may make your trip easier and more time efficient.
+There are many places in Kyushu with poor public transportation connections.
+A rental car or guided tour will make your trip easier and more time efficient.
 Read more about travelling in Kyushu on our blog.